 - Patient Pay Estimation—Allows patients to be notified of portions due prior to their encounter and any money collected or payment plans implemented in advance.

 - Denials Management—With a large number of claims going unworked after being denied, bringing an intelligent and automated approach to AR management allows revenue previously (often) abandoned to be collected.
 Through systematic and extensive payer and clearinghouse integrations, AI-driven software makes follow-up less cumbersome and more efficient.

 As the CFO role continues to evolve and drive strategy, it is imperative to use the resources that are available to streamline the basic healthcare payment lifecycle ensuring strong revenue results and freeing the CFO to participate at the leadership level.
 And don’t forget the obvious added bonus to initiating these types of improvements — significant enhancements to the patient experience, as well as staff members available to perform higher-level functions.

-Contact us today to see how automation can enhance your performance at the strategic level.
+Contact us today to see how robotic process automation can enhance your performance at the strategic level.